shurizzle/yalk-public/README.md

 ## Bibliography
 Peterson, A. (2019, November 19). *What's the point of GoLang pointers? everything you need to know!* Medium.
 Retrieved 2022, from https://medium.com/@annapeterson89/whats-the-point-of-golang-pointers-everything-you-need-to-know-ac5e40581d4d

+..in progress
+<ins>Readme is still **in progress**, this is just the barebone, apologies for the delays people ❤️ I'm mostly working on the citations and bibliograpgy</ins>